The S.I.G.I.T.: Formation and early years (1997–2004)

 Rekti, Aditya, and Acil had known each other since middle school.
 They often had band practice together, mainly with the influence from Led Zeppelin, The Stone Roses and many more classic rock bands.
 Not long after, in high school, Farri came along and joined the band with a sense of musical arrangement and, of course, the same taste in music, so they started to write their own songs and later played at local gigs and school events.

 In classroom, the group would discreetly listen to their 70s influences, in addition to recent phenomenon britpop, shoegaze and punk music at times.
-Everyday after school, the band experiment in their garage, where they emulate sounds and styles they had heard earlier.
+Every day after school, the band experimented in their garage, where they emulated sounds and styles they had heard earlier.
 The S.I.G.I.T.’s wide range of stylistic interests made it difficult for the band to identify the music styles that would fit under their inventive material, initially.

 In the early years, they were a cover band for their idols.
-They often cover The Clash's to Led Zeppelin's in rehearsals.
-Later they thought it'd be better if they start to play their own songs.
+They often covered The Clash's to Led Zeppelin's in rehearsals.
+Later they thought it would be better if they start to play their own songs.
 They were one of the many local bands that surfaced born during 2000s.
 A time of stagnancy, judging from intensity of music events; unlike the 90's.
 Even though many of those gigs were held with lack of funds, everyone involved was doing it in such will—the D.I.Y. mentality was very strong at those times.
 The band admitted that help from various local communities in Bandung was really helpful to the band and other local independent acts that were in the same cause.

 Formed in the early 2000s — a time when artists like Limp Bizkit and Britney Spears were dominating the airwaves — The S.I.G.I.T. wonder how their rock-based tendencies and reverences for multiple styles would be received by audiences.
 They soon began to send out invitations to weekly garage gigs, which also served beers and barbecues, and their engaging music.
 The audience’s reaction was extremely positive and the four-piece realized they would not be forced to confine to radio conventions to gain listeners.
 Their authentic love for good old rock and roll would be more than enough.